19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (c) if it refers to any other document as an exhibit, the copy of the written statement must be accompanied by a copy of that document or by information that will enable the party on whom it is served to inspect that document or a copy of it.

-(3) Where in any criminal proceedings a written statement made by any person is admitted in evidence under this section —
+(3) Where in any criminal proceeding a written statement made by any person is admitted in evidence under this section —

 (a) the party by whom or on whose behalf a copy of the statement was served may call the person to give evidence; and

-(b) the court may, of its own motion or on the application of any party to the proceedings, require the person to attend before the court and give evidence.
+(b) the court may, of its own motion or on the application of any party to the proceeding, require the person to attend before the court and give evidence.

 (4) So much of any statement as is admitted in evidence under this section must, unless the court otherwise directs, be read aloud at the hearing and where the court so directs an account shall be given orally of so much of any statement as is not read aloud.

-(5) A document or object referred to as an exhibit and identified in a written statement given in evidence under this section must be treated as if it had been produced as an exhibit and identified in court by the maker of the statement.
+(5) A document or an object referred to as an exhibit and identified in a written statement given in evidence under this section must be treated as if it had been produced as an exhibit and identified in court by the maker of the statement.

 ### When evidence of past possession of stolen property allowed